 - An HTTP Header specifies the reference to the schema that was used to serialize the message.
 The schema is retrieved

 from the Data Contracts API and the message can be deserialized.
 Next,

 - The reference to the Data Contract that should be applied to this event is extracted from

-- The Data Contract is retrieved and the names of the PII fields and the name of the
+- The Data Contract is retrieved and the names of the sensitive fields and the name of the

 keyFieldare extracted from the Data Contract.

 - Get an existing / generate a new

 - Encrypt the PII fields using the encryption key.

 keyLinkand the encryption key rotate.
 This is called the time-based Privacy Algorithm.

 As can be seen, the